shane-jeon/selenium_applitools/README.md

 # Applitools Sample Test - Static Content Pages

-This project is to demonstrate the capabilities of Applitools Eyes, a visual AI automation test platform, that catches differences in static content pages not visible to the naked human eye.
+This project is to demonstrate the capabilities of Applitools Eyes, a visual AI automation test platform, that periodically catches differences in static content pages not visible to the naked human eye.
+The changes detected may be attributed to feature changes or bugs, such changes will be highlighted in pink on the Applitools dashboard.

-Changes detected can be attributed to feature changes or bugs.
-Applitools Eyes has been integrated with a Selenium automated test script that runs through all base URLs found in a content page CSV file and determines whether or not a content page's "Actual Title" (found in CSV file) matches that of the Expected Title returned from browser when test is run.
+Applitools Eyes has been integrated with a Selenium automated test script that iterates through all rows, of which contain a base URL and a static content page's **Actual Title**, within a CSV file.
+The test determines if the *expected* title returned from the browser matches the *actual* title declared in the CSV file.
+This simple test merely serves as a conduit, to feed Applitools the static content pages to screenshot and compare.

 ## Table of Contents